RayanEssam/CameraApp/README.md

 # CameraApp
-To tryout our app you can simply write the following code in the terminal https://github.com/RayanEssam/CameraApp.git , or download it as zip folder.
+To tryout our app you can simply write the following code in the terminal git clone https://github.com/RayanEssam/CameraApp.git , or download it as zip folder.

 ## About the App
 This app contains 3 main screens :
 - Launch Screen
 - LogIn Screen
 - Image Screen
--

 All of the 3 screens are built by code (Programmaticly) without using Interface Builder.

 ### Challeges